-5 CSR 30-261.040 Allowable Costs for State Transportation Aid
+5 CSR 30-261.040 Allowable Costs for State Transportation Aid divided between pupil transportation and other programs according to time actually spent in each program.

 PURPOSE: Section 163.161, RSMo authorizes state transportation aid to school districts based upon allowable costs.
 This rule defines allowable costs and specifies how they will be used in calculating state transportation aid.
 The rule further specifies school district recordkeeping and audit requirements related to the calculation of state aid.